phasegenomics/polar_star/README.md

 Q: What if i don't want to break on low read depth?

-  *A: set "low_depth" key to -1.*
+  +*A: set "low_depth" key to -1.*

 Q: How is the high depth caculated?

-   *A: Polar Star calculates the mean, then multiplies the value in "times_mean".*
+   +*A: Polar Star calculates the mean, then multiplies the value in "times_mean".*

 Q: How did you come up with the "times_mean" default?

-   *A: Read depth can be modeled with a negative binomial distribution, but I was too lazy.
+   +*A: Read depth can be modeled with a negative binomial distribution, but I was too lazy.
 I'm using a poisson.
 So the mean = the standard deviation.*

 Q: How can I reject breaks.

-   *A: Edit the bed file that is the input for the "getFasta" rule.*
+   +*A: Edit the bed file that is the input for the "getFasta" rule.*

 Q: How can I add breaks.

-   *A: Edit the bed file that is the input for the "getFasta" rule.*
+   +*A: Edit the bed file that is the input for the "getFasta" rule.*

 Q: I already have an alignment, how can i use that?

-  *A: Snakemake is smart.
+  +*A: Snakemake is smart.
 Check the input to the "meanDepth" rule and match the file name.
 You'll need to change the config.json so the names match.*